Aortic Aneurysm Specialist near Santa Ana CA

 Treatment of an aortic aneurysm depends on the size and your symptoms.
 You should talk to your cardiologist to get diagnosed before seeking surgical treatment.

-Symptoms of an Aortic Aneurysm Rupture
+What are the Symptoms of an Aortic Aneurysm Rupture?

 An aortic aneurysm weakens the wall of the aorta.
 An aneurysm can be discovered with a chest x-ray, CT scan, MRI, or echocardiography.
 If one is found, a decision will be made about the best treatment approach to prevent it from growing or rupturing.
 However, in some cases, patients discover their aortic aneurysm because of the rupturing.

 Signs of an aortic dissection or rupture are:

 - Stabbing pain in your chest or back

 Treatment usually involves open surgery and is repaired with a graft.
 However, treatment entirely depends on the size of an aneurysm.
 Some small aortic aneurysms can be treated with blood pressure medication.
 Usually, your aortic aneurysm will be monitored by CT Scan or other diagnostic methods to see if it grows any larger.